Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \subsubsection{Focusing optimization through user preferences}

 A growing body of literature is exploring the integration of decision maker (DM) preferences into multi-objective optimization~\citep{Branke2016,wang2017mini}.
 Depending on when the user preferences are elicited relative to the optimization process, these methods are generally divided into \emph{a priori} (before optimization), \emph{progressive} (during optimization), and \emph{a posteriori} (after optimization) approaches~\citep{branke2005integrating}.
 The majority of literature on multi-objective optimization aims to find a good approximation of the entire Pareto front, providing the decision maker with a variety of alternatives to choose from \emph{after} optimization, so falls into the \emph{a posteriori} category.
 There are, however, at last three reasons for taking preference information into account earlier~\citep{Branke2016}: \begin{enumerate} \item It will allow to provide the DM with a more relevant sample of Pareto optimal alternatives.
 This could either be a smaller set of only the most relevant (to the DM) alternatives, or a more fine-grained resolution of the most relevant parts of the Pareto frontier. \item By focusing the search onto the relevant part of the search space, we expect the optimization algorithm to find these solutions more quickly.
 This is particularly important in computationally expensive applications such as hyperparameter optimization. \item As the number of objectives increases, it becomes more and more difficult to create an approximation to the complete Pareto optimal frontier.
 This is partly because of the increasing number of Pareto optimal solutions, but also because with an increasing number of objectives, almost all solutions in a random sample of solutions become non-dominated~\citep{ishibuchi2008evolutionary}, rendering dominance as selection criterion less useful.
-DM preference information can re-introduce the necessary order relation. \end{enumerate} Several ways to specify preferences have been proposed, including reference points (an "ideal" solution), constraints (minimum acceptable qualities for each objective), maximal/minimal trade-offs (how much is the DM willing to sacrifice at most in one criterion to improve another criterion by one unit) and desirability functions (non-linear scaling of each objective to $[0,1]$).
+DM preference information can re-introduce the necessary order relation. \end{enumerate} Several ways to specify preferences have been proposed, including reference points (an ``ideal'' solution), constraints (minimum acceptable qualities for each objective), maximal/minimal trade-offs (how much is the DM willing to sacrifice at most in one criterion to improve another criterion by one unit) and desirability functions (non-linear scaling of each objective to $[0,1]$).
 Rather than asking the DM to specify preferences explicitly, preferences can also be learned~\citep{furnkranz2010preference} by asking the DM to rank pairs or small sets of solutions, or to pick the most preferred solution from a set.
-This has the advantage that the DM just has to compare \emph{solutions}, which is something they should be comfortable doing.
-Finally, people have observed that DMs often select a solution from the Pareto frontier that ``sticks out" in the sense that improving it slightly in either objective would lead to a significant deterioration in the other.
-These solutions are often called "knees", and it is possible to specifically search for them without having to ask the DM anything (e.g.,~\cite{BDDO04}).
+This has the advantage that the DM only has to compare \emph{solutions}, which is something they should be comfortable doing.
+Recent efforts have been made to make the multi-objective optimization process itself more explainable and trustworthy through an interactive preference learning approach.
+One example can be found in~\citet{misitano2022towards}, where Shapley values are used to help the DM understand trade-offs between objectives in each iteration, enabling them to articulate preferences in an informed manner.
+Finally, people have observed that DMs often select a solution from the Pareto frontier that ``sticks out'' in the sense that improving it slightly in either objective would lead to a significant deterioration in the other.
+These solutions are often called ``knees'', and it is possible to specifically search for them without having to ask the DM anything (\citep{BDDO04}).